-Mr and Mrs U have set out in their evidence what they say happened at the Time of Sale and I have no reason to disbelieve them.
-It's clear to me that Mr and Mrs U are saying that the Supplier sold them Fractional Membership as an investment and have described being told that they could make a profit.
+Mr and Mrs L have set out in their evidence what they say happened at the Time of Sale and I have no reason to disbelieve them.
+It's clear to me that Mr and Mrs L are saying that the Supplier sold them Fractional Membership as an investment and have described quite specifically what they were promised regarding realising a return including that they could make a profit.

-This fits with the fact that they did not purchase any additional points, so did not increase their holiday rights, which as I outlined in my PD, points to there being a different motivation behind their purchase which could only realistically be the investment element or the shorter membership term (which I discounted for the reasons explained in my PD).

-So, while I acknowledge the Lender's concerns that Mr and Mrs U's recollections may be questionable in some respects (such as the 50% figure they've mentioned), they do say they were told by the Supplier that membership was an investment in property.
-And, Mr and Mrs U specifically used the word 'profit' when describing how it was sold to them.
-And, in my view, the use of this word in combination with the circumstances of the sale and the other available evidence, means they expected to make a financial gain rather than simply get some money back at the end of their membership, as a result of how the Supplier sold membership to them.
+This fits with the fact that they did not purchase any additional points, so did not increase their holiday rights, which as I outlined in my PD, points to there being a different motivation behind their purchase.
+Further, Mr and Mrs L specifically used the word 'profit'.
+And, in my view, the use of this word in combination with their other comments (outlined above), means they expected to make a financial gain rather than simply get some money back at the end of their membership, as a result of how the Supplier sold membership to them.
 On balance therefore, I find there is a consistent and believable recollection that Fractional Membership was sold as an investment and, when considered alongside the other evidence, I find the Supplier did breach Regulation 14(3) at the Time of Sale.